-Earlier EA acquired game FLy which was on the forefront of cloud gaming, and this shows how seriously, big gaming tech titans have taken Cloud gaming and expanding their portfolio to mobile gamers.
+Earlier EA acquired game FLy, which was at the forefront of cloud gaming, and this shows how seriously big gaming tech titans have taken Cloud gaming and expanding their portfolio to mobile gamers.
 So, a smartphone or a mobile gamer is now also an important customer to them, and thus this new breed will not be neglected again.

-So now the concept of Cloud Gaming is that you download an app which will serve as the client side, while the game will be processed on the server side which is in the cloud, the cloud contains all the high-end ingredients to run the game at a smooth rate and that same live feed will be sent to your client on your smartphone and you will give inputs on your phone, which will be sent to the server.
-It will be processed there, and again the result of response will be given back, all these things happen within a matter of milliseconds, and you won’t even notice any input lag.
+So now the concept of Cloud Gaming is that you download an app which will serve as the client-side, while the game will be processed on the server-side which is in the cloud, the cloud contains all the high-end ingredients to run the game at a smooth rate and that same live feed will be sent to your client on your smartphone, and you will give inputs on your phone, which will be sent to the server.
+It will be processed there, and again the result of the response will be given back.
+All these things happen within a matter of milliseconds, and you won’t even notice any input lag.

 However, you do require a pretty stable fast internet for this, not in 100s of Mbps but at least more than 5mbps or more, but 10Mbps is recommended.
-The cloud gaming concept is a subscription based system where you pay a monthly fee and get access to the high-end specs that comes along with 100s of triple-A titles, free to play anywhere at any point of time.
-While for some games, you have to have owned them on steam or other similar gaming platforms.
+The cloud gaming concept is a subscription-based system where you pay a monthly fee and get access to the high-end specs that come along with 100s of triple-A titles, free to play anywhere at any point in time.
+While for some games, you have to have owned them on Steam or other similar gaming platforms.